CARE ratings for Indian debt instruments-Nov 25

 -------------------

-Ibd Nalanda Infrastructure Pvt Ltd LT Bk Fac CARE BB- 439.1 Reaffirmed
+C.P.
+Milk And Food Products Pvt Ltd LT Bk Fac CARE BB+ 127.5 Revised from

 CARE BB